Fox-Cod/WebSite/README.md

 Open 2 terminals, one for BackEnd folder and the other for FrontEnd and write the following

 1. Frontend Terminal: npm run dev
-2. Backend terminal: npm start
+2. Backend Terminal: npm start

 PS:
 1. Clone the repository.